The Energy Regulation and Markets Review: United Arab Emirates

 iv Transfers of control and assignments

-Any transfer of control or assignment of an interest in an independent water and power producer (IWPP) requires the consent of the relevant regulator.
+Any transfer of control or assignment of an interest in an independent water and power producer (IWPP) requires the consent of the relevant regulator such as the DOE in Abu Dhabi and RSB Dubai in Dubai.

 Transmission/transportation and distribution services